MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/cloud-storage/connected-storage/live-connected-storage-overview.md

 ### XDK Connected Storage API Reference

-You can find the XDK Connected Storage APIs documented in the XDK .chm file under the path:
+You can find the XDK Connected Storage APIs documented in the `XboxOneXDK.chm` file under the path:
-**Xbox ONE XDK >> API Reference >> Platform API Reference >> System API Reference >> Windows.Xbox.Storage**
+**Xbox One XDK >> API Reference >> Platform API Reference >> System API Reference >> Windows.Xbox.Storage**

 The XDK APIs are also documented on the [developer.microsoft.com site](https://developer.microsoft.com/games/xbox/docs/xdk/storage-xbox-microsoft-n).
-The link to XDK APIs requires that you have a Microsoft Account(MSA) that has been enabled for Xbox Developer Kit(XDK) access.
+The link to XDK APIs requires that you have a Microsoft Account(MSA) that has been enabled for Xbox Developer Kit (XDK) access.

-`Windows.Xbox.Storage` is the name of the Connected Storage namespace for Xbox One consoles.
+`Windows.Xbox.Storage` is the name of the Connected Storage namespace for Xbox consoles.

 ### UWP Connected Storage API Reference